 Conflicts of interest that arise during the judging process are logged for transparency and depending on the nature of the conflict, judging chairs are notified.
 If conflicts are escalated to the judging chair of the particular category, they will have an influencing decision on whether or not a judge must withdraw.

 5. Monitoring transparency and integrity

 For transparency and integrity, all phone calls inbound and outbound are recorded and electronic communication stored for a minimum of 3 years.
 Additionally, a specific log is made of all incidents that may infringe on this policy.

-If a VR Awards employee becomes aware or suspect that an activity or conduct which is proposed, has taken place is a bribe, corrupt or infringes on this policy, then they have a duty to report this.
-Any such incidents will be reported immediately to the Executive director of the VR Awards.
+If a VR Awards employee becomes aware or suspects that an activity or conduct which is proposed or has taken place is a bribe, corrupt or infringes on this policy, then they have a duty to report this.
+Any such incidents will be reported immediately to the Executive Producer of the VR Awards.

 5. Regular Review & Enforcement

-This policy is indefinitely enforcement from 2nd February 2018 onwards.
+This policy is indefinitely enforced from 2nd February 2018 onwards.

 The VR Awards reserves the right to change this policy as deemed necessary from time to time.
 Any changes will be immediately updated online and shared with the necessary parties via electronic communication.